Beer Cheese Soup with Kielbasa Recipe

 Kielbasa can be made from a mixture of meats or all beef, or you can substitute smoked sausage.
 Slice and saute the kielbasa lightly in a skillet and drain off any fat before adding it to the soup.
 Add the sausage to the soup, garnish as you like, and serve immediately.

-A Few Helpful Hints For Brilliant Beer Cheese Soup
+Helpful Hints For The Best Beer Cheese Soup

-- Light beer will let the cheese flavor come through.
+Light beer will let the cheese flavor come through.
 Darker beers will, well, make the soup taste more “beery.”
 Use what you like.
-Play around wih it.
+Play around with it.
 Several batches of beer cheese soup are a tasty and noble culinary experiment!

 - ¾ cup butter cut into pats

 - ¾ cup all-purpose flour

 - 4 cups chicken or vegetable stock.
 (I recommend Better Than Bouillon paste-type base to make the stock, following the directions on the package.)